Florencia Quiñones

-María Florencia Quiñones (born 26 August 1986) is an Argentine futsal player and former footballer who played as a midfielder.
+María Florencia Quiñones (born 26 August 1986) is an Argentine football manager and former player and current futsal player who coaches Boca Juniors in the Campeonato de Fútbol Femenino.
+She played as a midfielder.

 Club career

 Quiñones has played for FC Barcelona in Spain's Primera División.

 International career

 Quiñones defended Argentina, such as at the 2007 World Cup and the 2008 Summer Olympics.